nuclearsugar/MilkdropBatchScreenshot/README.md

 * To stop a session that is currently running, hit CTRL-ALT-DEL and wait two seconds.
 This will force a time out of the python script.

 ### After the screenshots are completed
-* If you want to crop out the Milkdrop window frame and just be left with pure preset visuals then I suggest using Photoshop.
-This can be achieved by creating a custom action so as to crop a precise region of an image.
+If you want to crop out the Milkdrop window frame and be left with just the preset visuals, then I suggest using Photoshop.
+This can be achieved in Photoshop by creating a custom action which crops a precise region of an image.
 Then this action can be automatically applied to a whole folder of images by running it as a batch (file > automate > batch).
-FYI this assumes that all of your screenshots are the exact same resolution, otherwise the crop will not all line up for all images.
+Although this assumes that all of your screenshots are the exact same resolution, otherwise the crop will not all line up for all images.